MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Use IoT Edge priority queues to make sure important data is prioritized while sending to IoT Hub.
 This doesn’t impact the priority on the receiving side of IoT Hub.

 - Use IoT Hub message routing to separate routes for different data priorities dependent on the use case.
-Note that IoT Hub message routing will add some latency.
+IoT Hub message routing will add some latency.

 - Consider saving and sending low priority data at longer intervals, or even using batch/file uploads.
-Note that malware detection on uploaded files will increase latency.
+Malware detection on uploaded files will increase latency.

-- When using IoT Edge, messages will be buffered when there's no connection, but after the connection is restored, all buffered messages will be sent in order and by priority first followed by new messages.
+- When you use IoT Edge, messages will be buffered when there's no connection, but after the connection is restored, all buffered messages will be sent in order and by priority first followed by new messages.

 - Consider separating messages based on timing constraints.
 For example, send messages to IoT Hub directly when there's a time constraint, and utilize file upload via IoT Hub or batch data transfer (for example, Data Factory) if there's no time constraint.
-When using IoT Edge, the blob module can be used for the file upload.
+When you use IoT Edge, the blob module can be used for the file upload.

-## Transport Layer
+## Transport layer

-The Transport Layer is the layer handling connections between a device and the IoT solution, transforming IoT messages to network packages and sending them over the physical network.
+The transport layer handles connections between a device and the IoT solution, transforming IoT messages to network packages, and sending them over the physical network.

 Common protocols used in IoT solutions are: